bml-research/data_analysis_bml/excel/excel_02_data_import.md

 A common way to organize data for data science is to use a tabular format, with each row representing a record (e.g., a measurement) and each column representing a feature or attribute (e.g., protein concentration, mass of product, date of product purchased).
 This format is commonly used in data storage and retrieval systems, such as databases.

-In many cases, data is organised in CSV and TSV files.
+In many cases, data is organized in CSV and TSV files.

 A delimited text file is a plaintext file that uses a special character, called the delimiter, to separate the fields (columns) within each line of the file.
 Delimited text files can use any character as a delimiter, but the most common delimiter is the tab character (also known as the tab-separated values or TSV file format).
 Other common delimiters include the comma (used in CSV files), the semicolon, and the pipe symbol.
 Like CSV files, delimited text files are often used to store data that can be imported into a spreadsheet or database program.

 Another important aspect of text files are character encoding formats.
 The most widely used is UTF-8.
 UTF-8 is a character encoding format that is used to represent text as a sequence of bytes for storage or transmission.
 It is part of the Unicode standard, which defines a unique number for every character in the world's scripts, including Latin, Greek, Chinese, and emoji.
 It is the default character encoding format for the web and is often used as the default character encoding format in software and applications.

 Another important aspect of text files is the BOM.
-A BOM (Byte Order Mark) is a special character that can be placed at the beginning of a text file to indicate the endianness (byte order) of the file's encoding.
+A BOM (Byte Order Mark) is a special character that can be placed at the beginning of a text file to indicate the byte order of the file's encoding.
 It is often used in Unicode encoding formats, such as UTF-8.
 The BOM character is not visible when the text file is opened in a text editor, but it can be detected by software that is specifically designed to look for it.
 The BOM is used to ensure that text files are interpreted correctly when they are transferred between systems.

 Another important aspect is that you should realize that there are different types of line endings in text files.
 CRLF stands for "Carriage Return" (CR) and "Line Feed" (LF).
 In text files, these characters are used to indicate the end of a line of text.
 The CR character moves the cursor to the beginning of the current line, while the LF character moves the cursor to the next line.
 In Windows and DOS operating systems, the CRLF sequence (CR+LF) is used to represent the end of a line of text.
 In Unix-based systems, such as Linux and macOS, the LF character (also known as a newline) is used to represent the end of a line of text.
 When text files are transferred between systems that use different line endings, it can cause problems if the line endings are not interpreted correctly.
 For example, if a text file created on a Windows system is transferred to a Unix system, the CRLF line endings will not be recognized and the text file may appear to be a single, long line of text.
 To fix this, the line endings must be converted to the appropriate format for the target system.

-At last, always make sure that you are aware of decimal numbers in the csv file and be sure what decimal and thousend separator is used.
+At last, always make sure that you are aware of decimal numbers in the csv file and be sure what decimal and thousands separator is used.
 These differ by region.

 Regardless of the specific format used, it is important to ensure that the data is well-organized, accurate, and consistent, as this will make it easier to manipulate and analyze.
 In the United States, the period (.) is used as the standard decimal separator.
 In the Netherlands, a comma (,) is used.
-As a thousend separator, the comma (,) is used in many Englisch speaking countries while the period (.) is used in many non-English speaking countries.
-As a concequence, csv files from English speaking countries often use the comma as a column separator, while "csv" files from non-Englisch speaking countries often use a semi-colon as a column separator.
+As a thousands separator, the comma (,) is used in many English speaking countries while the period (.) is used in many non-English speaking countries.
+As a consequence, csv files from English speaking countries often use the comma as a column separator, while "csv" files from non-English speaking countries often use a semi-colon as a column separator.

 ## Check your data file